addr2data/webinar-01/README.rst

 - When you create a VPC, you can optionally define an IPv6 CIDR block (/56).

-	+ This block can be Amazon provided or customer provided.
+	+ This block can be Amazon or customer provided.

 	+ Amazon treats these addresses as public.